alvinesquivel/Space-Collider/README.md

 ***Game Description***
 **************************
+Protect the Earth from Alien invasion!
+Destroy alien ships as many as you can!
 Space Collider is a classic-style endless vertical scrolling space shooter game.
 The score is determined by how far the player is able to survive the onslaught of enemies and how many enemies the player is able to destroy.